 Why do we need an alternate perception of ourselves.
 You know what I mean?
 Don’t you?

-In every era, whichever has passed by, the social setup has made sure that they project someone as an ideal of individual traits which should make everything else look so lame that people not abiding to the ‘desired’ characteristics are either considered unsuccessful or at the worse-evil.
+In every era, whichever has passed by, the social setup has made sure that they project someone as an ideal of individual traits which would make everything else look so lame that people not abiding to the ‘desired’ characteristics are either considered unsuccessful or, worse, evil.

-Similarly however small or large the context may be there are perceptions involved which make it a larger movement or a small change in the lives of people in that domain.
+Similarly, however small or large the context may be there are perceptions involved which make it a larger movement or a small change in the lives of people in that domain.
 For instance, electrification of a distant village may not be a new task for administration but the same is beginning of hope for brighter future to the villagers.